All Products

 Mount storage

-Mount a NAS/CPFS file system and use the Read-only switch to set read and write permissions.
+Mount a File Storage NAS (NAS) or Cloud Parallel File Storage (CPFS) file system and use the Read-only switch to set read and write permissions.

-You can also set the nconnect parameter in Advanced Settings to improve NAS access throughput.
-This Linux NFS client mount option boosts performance by creating multiple TCP connections between the client and server.
-For more information, see How do I resolve poor NAS access performance on a Linux OS?
-The following is a parameter example:
+Additionally, in Advanced Settings, you can set the nconnect parameter to improve the throughput when DLC containers access NAS. nconnect is a Linux mount option for NFS clients that increases throughput by establishing more TCP transport connections between the client and the server.
+For more information, see How do I resolve poor performance when accessing NAS from a Linux operating system?.
+Example:

 // Replace <SampleValue> with a positive integer.